VIP Go platform specific

 Typically, the only cleanup we run is

 wp search-replace on the domain if necessary.
 The SQL provided for import should be ready to go as-is to make the switch over as fast as possible.

 Q: How do delta imports work?

-Q: Does the theme need to be complete before we run the migration?
+Q: Does the theme need to be complete before the migration is run?